Master of Arts in Interdisciplinary Studies Admission Requirements

 - Fax/scan unofficial college transcripts.
 Please note – Unofficial transcripts can be used for acceptance purposes with the submission of a transcript request form.

 - Mail official college transcripts (sent as a sealed, unopened copy or via a direct electronic transcript system).
 Admission requires a regionally or nationally accredited bachelor’s degree with at least a 2.5 for admission in good standing.
-Students with a GPA less than 2.5 will be considered for admission on caution.
+Students with a GPA less than 2.5 may be considered for admission on caution.
 Applicants who have earned a master’s degree or at least 12 graduate credits from an accredited institution will be assessed on the basis of the master’s-level degree work.

 If you are sending in a preliminary transcript for acceptance, you must: